 The literature review of Stewart platforms revealed a wide diversity of designs with various sensor and actuator configurations.
-Control objectives (such as active damping, vibration isolation, or precise positioning) dictate specific sensor configurations.
-The selection between inertial sensors, force sensors, or relative position sensors is primarily determined by the system's control requirements.
+Control objectives (such as active damping, vibration isolation, or precise positioning) directly dictate sensor selection, whether inertial, force, or relative position sensors.

-In cases where multiple control objectives must be achieved simultaneously, as is the case for the Nano Active Stabilization System (NASS) where the Stewart platform must both position the sample and provide isolation from micro-station vibrations, combining multiple sensors within the control architecture has been demonstrated to yield significant performance benefits.
+In cases where multiple control objectives must be achieved simultaneously, as is the case for the Nano Active Stabilization System (NASS) where the Stewart platform must both position the sample and provide isolation from micro-station vibrations, combining multiple sensors within the control architecture has been demonstrated to yield significant performance benefits [5].
 From the literature, three principal approaches for combining sensors have been identified: High Authority Control-Low Authority Control (HAC-LAC), sensor fusion, and two-sensor control architectures.